zxul767/lox/clox/src/features_design.md

 ### The `push/pop` pattern
 Throughout various chapters of [the book](https://craftinginterpreters.com/), a pattern is used consisting of pushing an object (or a value wrapping an object) onto the stack, only to be popped off after some other operation a few instructions later.

 As it turns out, this apparently useless pattern is crucial for the correct operation of the garbage collector (GC).
-Consider the following snippet taken from `clox`:
+Consider the following snippet taken from `clox` (as originally implemented in the book):

 ```c
 push_value(OBJECT_VAL(string__copy(name, (int)strlen(name), vm)), vm);